-The Compensation Committee also noted that, at our 2014 annual meeting of stockholders, which is the most recent meeting at which our stockholders conducted a "say on pay" vote, our stockholders approved the compensation of our named executive officers for 2013 by a favorable vote of approximately 95% of the votes cast.
-Partially as a result of this overwhelmingly positive stockholder feedback, our Compensation packages having a similar basic structure to the compensation package used in 2013.
+The Compensation Committee also noted that, at our 2017 annual meeting of stockholders, which is the most recent meeting at which our stockholders conducted a "say on pay" vote, our stockholders approved the compensation of our named executive officers for 2016 by a favorable vote of approximately 84% of the votes cast.
+Partially as a result of this feedback, our Compensation Committee has continued to employ compensation packages having a similar basic structure to the compensation package used in 2016.